Skip to content

 boolean isDigits = str.chars().allMatch(Character::isDigit); // isDigits is true

-Keep in mind that both approaches will treat an empty string as containing only digits.
-If you want to treat an empty string as not containing only digits, you can add an additional check for an empty string.
+Keep in mind that the stream-based approach treats an empty string as containing only digits (since allMatch returns true for empty streams).
+If you want to treat an empty string as not containing only digits, you can add an additional check for an empty string:

 For example: